HighCapable/YukiHookAPI/docs-source/src/en/config/move-to-api-1-2-x.md

 # Migrate to YukiHookAPI 1.2.x

-`YukiHookAPI` has undergone a lot of adjustments since version `1.2.0`, you can read on to see what are the notes and new features.
+YukiHookAPI has undergone a lot of adjustments since version `1.2.0`, you can read on to see what are the notes and new features.

 ::: warning

 If you are using the YukiHookAPI previous version of `1.2.x`, it is recommended to refer to this document to migrate to the `1.2.x` version first.

-If you are using the `1.2.x` version of `YukiHookAPI`, please read directly [Migrate to YukiHookAPI 1.3.x](move-to-api-1-3-x) instead of this document.
+If you are using the `1.2.x` version of YukiHookAPI, please read directly [Migrate to YukiHookAPI 1.3.x](move-to-api-1-3-x) instead of this document.

 :::